jaymeen07-r/The-Saffron-Table/SECURITY.md

 # Security Policy

-The Saffron Table – Restaurant QR Ordering System takes security seriously, especially because it handles order, billing, and customer contact information.
+Desi Kitchen – Restaurant QR Ordering System takes security seriously, especially because it handles order, billing, and customer contact information.
 This document explains which versions are supported and how to report vulnerabilities.

 ---